Automated data onboarding: set up the input

 Today we’re continuing our series on automated data onboarding and list loading, explaining how to set up the input.
-If you missed the introduction, you can find it here.
+If you missed the introduction to data entry automation, you can find it here.

 Step 1: Set Up an Input File & a Shared Folder

 The first step in the automated data onboarding process is to set up how data enters the process.
 You need a standard file format, a shared folder, and a master template.

 A Standard File Format